-Carbon sequestration The long-term storage of carbon in plants, soils, geologic formations and the ocean under the Climate Change Act 2008 to advise the UK Government and Devolved Administrations on emissions targets and report to Parliament on progress made in reducing greenhouse gas emissions and preparing for climate change.
+Carbon sequestration The long-term storage of carbon in plants, soils, geologic formations and the ocean statutory body established under the Climate Change Act 2008 to advise the UK Government and Devolved Administrations on emissions targets and report to Parliament on progress made in reducing greenhouse gas emissions and preparing for climate change.

-CCC The Committee on Climate Change is an independent, statutory body established gases in a common unit.
-For any quantity and type of greenhouse gas, CO2e signifies the amount of CO2 which would have the equivalent global warming impact.
+CCC The Committee on Climate Change is an independent,

+CO2 equivalent Carbon dioxide equivalent or CO2e is a term for describing different greenhouse gases in a common unit.
+For any quantity and type of greenhouse gas, $CO_2$ e signifies the amount of $CO_2$ which would have the equivalent global warming impact.